“That would be a good name for a poem,” he says to me as we say goodbye.

 The three of us meandered up the street from the metro stop we had garrisoned at and eventually found our way into a cafe.
 I went to the counter and ordered three cappuccinos and then joined them at the table they had found for us at the side of the restaurant.
 They then began to fill me in on everything that had happened for them over the last eight months.
 Much like some of the other stories I had been collecting throughout the week, there wasn’t much positive content wrapped up in what they were telling me.
 Yes, they were in Athens, but it wasn’t because they were granted asylum or given ten-year visas to Greece.
 They were granted temporary six-month stays, which basically only gave them the chance to come to the Greek mainland and then try to illegally bolt out of the country via Italy or Albania, with or without the help of a smuggler.

 Both of them had tried to leave, but had failed.
-With it being November, the encroaching winter is making passage more difficult into and through the balkan countries.
-Temperatures around 1 degree celsius is enough to make anyone used to 40 degree days in Iran turn back for warmer weather.
+With it being November, the encroaching winter is making passage more difficult into and through the Balkan countries.
+Temperatures around 1 degree celsius are enough to make anyone who is used to 40 degree days in Iran turn back for warmer weather.

 The poet, he had arrived in Athens and been robbed of all of his paperwork and documents that made him a legal person existing in Greece.
 The other refugee had lost all of his clothes when he hung them out to dry and a storm blew through, taking all of his clothing with it.
 The poet further explained to me how he lives in a “squat”.
 But he likes it.
 It’s an area of the city where the police don’t go, so the mafia runs that part of town.
 It’s a community of people, about 80 or so, and the majority are Kurdish.
-The squat exists in a building and there are weekly meetings for the entire squat to make sure each person is on the same page.
-For eight hours each week, every person is expected to stand watch in order to protect the squat from being attacked by other squats.
+The squat exists in an abandoned building and there are weekly meetings for the entire squat to make sure each person is on the same page about how life in the squat is going.
+For eight hours each week, every person is expected to stand watch during a “security shift” in order to protect the squat from being attacked by other squats.

 I could hardly believe what I was hearing, but it all made sense, too.
 “The system” isn’t set up to allow refugees to thrive.
 It isn’t really set up for them to do anything at all, come to think of it.
 And so, it makes sense that they would find themselves in abandoned buildings, trying to eek out an existence.

-When the afternoon concluded, because they had a meeting with a lawyer and the weekly meeting at the squat, I offered to pay for everyone’s drink.
+When the afternoon concluded, because they each had a meeting with a lawyer and the weekly meeting at the squat to get to, I offered to pay for everyone’s drinks.
 That only makes sense, right?
 I mean, if you have a coffee with a person who lives in a legitimate squat, you pay for their drink?
 But he insisted that he would pay.
 And I argued.
 And he insisted.
 And that, right there, might be one of the best examples of selflessness I’ve ever encountered.
 He said it with a smile on his face, too .
 He only got me off of his back when he said, “next time, you get it.”

 This made me feel better.
 Yes, indeed, next time I saw him, I would pay for his drink.
 And then I thought some more as I watched him pay the nine Euros.
 Next time?
 Oh my God, please just let there be a “next time”!
 Let the two of us run into each other again somewhere on this giant rock floating around the sun and be given the opportunity to sip on caffeine and talk poetry, please!